tekumara/notes/teamcity.md

 ### Failed to apply changes from VCS to project settings  ...
 DSL script execution failure

-This can happen when the UI can write to the VCS root but it is out of sync with the root.
+This can happen when the UI can write to the VCS root but it is out of sync with the project settings in the repo.

+If the error is `Expected build feature is not found` try removing the UI patch code from the repo.

 ### Cannot find previous revision of project ...
 Please commit current project settings into VCS first